dj-ratty/pytumblr-aio/README.rst

 .. code:: python

-    client.info() # get information about the authenticating user client.dashboard() # get the dashboard for the authenticating user client.likes() # get the likes for the authenticating user client.following() # get the blogs followed by the authenticating user
+    await client.info() # get information about the authenticating user await client.dashboard() # get the dashboard for the authenticating user await client.likes() # get the likes for the authenticating user await client.following() # get the blogs followed by the authenticating user

-    client.follow('codingjester.tumblr.com') # follow a blog
+    await client.follow('codingjester.tumblr.com') # follow a blog
-    client.unfollow('codingjester.tumblr.com') # unfollow a blog
+    await client.unfollow('codingjester.tumblr.com') # unfollow a blog

-    client.like(id, reblogkey) # like a post
-    client.unlike(id, reblogkey) # unlike a post
+    await client.like(id, reblogkey) # like a post await client.unlike(id, reblogkey) # unlike a post

 Blog Methods
 ~~~~~~~~~~~~